THE_SHELHAMER_GROUP_LOGO_WHITE-01

 Los Feliz Architecture and Real Estate

-It boasts some of the best-known residential architecture in the city, including homes designed by Frank Lloyd Wright—the Ennis House the Hollyhock House, and the John Sowden (or Jaws House or Franklin House).
 The Hollyhock House, with its impressive simplicity, sits atop a pristine bluff that anyone can tour as part of the Barnsdall Art Park Foundation.
 The so-called “Jaws House” is a residence built in 1926 by Lloyd Wright.
 It supposedly resembles the gaping open mouth of a great white shark but is built in the Mayan Revival style popular, for a time, with Wright’s more famous father.
-The house is depicted as the home of Ava Gardner in Martin Scorsese’s Leonardo DiCaprio vehicle, The Aviator.
+The house is depicted as the home of Ava Gardner in Martin Scorsese’s and Leonardo DiCaprio’s film The Aviator.

 Another significant site is Richard Neutra’s Lovell House, often described as the first steel frame house in the United States, designed in a modernist style with industrial themes and considered a major monument in architectural history, and a turning point in Neutra’s career.
 It was through the Lovell house that Los Angeles, CA architecture became widely known in Europe and At 83 years old, it has a style that feels as modern as many homes built today.